 While her kids were in their early teens, Lansbury had a problem common to many parents with her kids getting into hard drugs.
 It seemed an appropriate move in 1970 after a firestorm destroyed her Malibu house, that she and Peter move the family to Ireland.
 They commuted for the next ten years and after the great popularity of Murder,, the family continued to spend two months a year in Europe.

 Lansbury has suffered with debilitating arthritis for many years.
 Her second hip replacement was done in May 1994 when she had her left hip replaced by surgeon Dr. John Moreland who did the surgery also for Liz Taylor.
 She was up and about in just two weeks following surgery, attending a gala at Jimmy's Restaurant in Beverly Hills.

-She was widowed when Peter Shaw died of coronary arrest on January 29, 2003.
-She and the gracious theater agent were married for 53 years, from 1949-2003.
+She was widowed when Peter Shaw died of coronary arrest on 29 January 2003.
+She and the gracious theater agent were married for 53 years, from 1949 to 2003.

 - friend relationship with Arthur, Bea (born 13 May 1922)